joetanx/conjur-cluster/README.md

 📌 Perform on **both lb nodes**
 - Install Keepalived and Nginx
 - Allow Nginx to communicate on HTTP on SELinux and firewalld
-- Download and set executabled for tracking and notification scripts
+- Download and set executable for tracking and notification scripts
 - Backup default `keepalived.conf` and `nginx.conf`
 ```console
 yum -y install keepalived nginx